 - Commission guidelines on non-financial reporting

-- Consultation on the non-binding guidelines on the methodology for reporting non-financial information (closed on 15 April 2016)
+- Public consultation on the non-binding guidelines on the methodology for reporting non-financial information (closed on 15 April 2016)

 - Frequently asked questions on Directive 2014/95/EU

 - Directive 2014/95/EU: Impact assessment accompanying the original proposal from the Commission

 - Public consultation on disclosure of non-financial information by companies (closed on 24 January 2011)